One unit of credit equals four semester hours.

 An examination of classical test theory, measurement, and standards of psychological testing that is the foundation for the ethical and professional assessment of individual difference.
 Topics include the application to the areas of employee selection, performance and training.

 An examination of the structures and social systems of organizations through current theories and case studies.
 Topics include: organizational power and politics, organizational roles and norms, policy formation, and organizational justice or the fair treatment of employees in organizations.

 An examination of the theories, research, impact and practice of organizational change, particularly the effects of such changes on employees.
 Students will gain experience at formulating change strategies through work with case studies and research reports.

-PSY 537 Assessing Job Attitudes, Opinions and Beliefs
+PSY 537 Assessing Job Attitudes,

 An examination of the determinants and consequences of job satisfaction, involvement, culture, commitment and other job-related attitudes.
 Questionnaire development and use as well as other methods of measurement will be addressed.